Threekit/treble-legacy/docusaurus/docs/main-concepts-introduction.md

 The Threekit 2D/3D Player is available in the Treble React package.

-To start learning more about Treble React you can jump right into the the documentation for the [components](components-overview) of the [hooks](hooks-overview).
+To start learning more about the Treble React [click here](main-concepts-treble-react), or you can jump right into the the documentation for the [components](components-overview) of the [hooks](hooks-overview).

 ### Treble Scripts Package